GSA/ficam-playbooks/_piv/network/04_accounts.md

      - Extract and format the certificate Issuer and Subject attributes in preparation for publishing to Active Directory
      - Update the user's Active Directory record with the altSecurityIdentities attribute and corresponding Issuer and Subject data
 - For certificates that do not contain a UPN that matches a record in Active Directory:
-     - Set aside for manual review (e.g., it's possible these users are no longer affiliated with your organization)
+     - Set aside for manual review (e.g., these users may be no longer affiliated with your organization)
 - Evaluate accounts in Active Directory that do not contain an altSecurityIdentities attribute after process execution for manual review and further remediation

-We're working with a small number of agencies to pilot a simple PowerShell script to help with some of the functional requirements above.
-Contact us at icam@gsa.gov if you'd like more information or if you'd like to collaborate with us.
+{% include alert-success.html heading = "Collaborate with us!" content="We're working with a small number of agencies to pilot a simple PowerShell script to help with some of the functional requirements above.
+Contact us at icam@gsa.gov if you'd like more information or if you'd like to collaborate with us." %}

-#### 3. Enable User Name Hints
+#### 2. Enable User Name Hints
-You need to enable _user name hints_ for your network domain.
+You need to enable _User Name Hints_ for your network domain.
 This will modify the logon prompts for _Windows_ workstations and servers joined to the network domain.
 Your users will be prompted to provide both the PIV credential PIN value and a User Name Hint value.

 {% include alert-success.html heading = "Did you know?" content="If a user's PIV Authentication certificate UPN matches their Windows Logon name, the User Name Hint value may be left blank during the logon process.
 The UPN is found in the <a href=\"https://playbooks.idmanagement.gov/piv/identifiers/\" target=\"_blank\">Subject Alternative Name</a> extension of the PIV Authentication Certificate." %}

-##### Username Hint Setting
+##### User Name Hint Setting

 **For Windows Server 2008 R2:**
   - _Computer Configuration_ -> _Policies_-> _Administrative Templates_ -> _Windows Components_, and then expand _Smart Card_.
-  - Select _Allow user name hint_
+  - Select _Allow User Name Hint_

 **For Windows Server 2012 and later:**
   - _Computer Configuration_ -> _Administrative Templates_ -> _Windows Components_, and then expand _Smart Card_.
-  - Select _Allow user name hint_
+  - Select _Allow User Name Hint_

 Management of smart card settings should be deployed using a group policy object for the domain.

+#### 3. Disable User Principal Name Mapping
+To transition from UPN mapping to altSecurityIdentities account linking, you will need to configure a registry setting on **all** domain controllers.
+Only configure the registry setting below once you have completed the above steps and are ready to disable UPN mapping.

+{% include alert-warning.html content="<b>Note:</b> Organizations should carefully plan their transition to the altSecurityIdentities account linking approach and test interoperability before implementing changes in their production IT environments.  <b>The registry configuration below will cause smart card logon to fail for any user missing the altSecurityIdentities attribute.</b>" %}

+- **Key:** HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Kdc
+- **Name:** UseSubjectAltName
+- **Type:** DWORD
+- **Data (Value):** 00000000

+This setting tells your network domain: _I don't always want to use the Subject Alternate Name values for my user certificates._  More information on the setting is available [here.](https://technet.microsoft.com/en-us/library/ff520074(WS.10).aspx){:target="_blank"}{:rel="noopener noreferrer"}

+It's possible to revert to UPN account linking by removing the registry setting above.

+Use group policy objects or other centralized management options to manage registry options.